hobbyquaker/mqttDB/README.md

 `--url` parameter.
 E.g `mqtts://user:password@192.168.2.200:1884` for a MQTT over TLS connection.
 For Websockets use `ws://` respectively `wss://` as protocol.

-To run _mqtt-meta_ in background and start it on system boot I suggest to use the process manager [PM2](https://github.com/Unitech/pm2).
+To run _mqttDB_ in background and start it on system boot I suggest to use the process manager [PM2](https://github.com/Unitech/pm2).

 ### Web UI

-_mqtt-meta_ offers a simple ui, you can reach it on `http://<hostname>:8092`.
+_mqttDB_ offers a simple ui, you can reach it on `http://<hostname>:8092`.

 ### Ids

 The id of a document can be any string, slashes are allowed - only the mqtt wildcards `#` and `+` may not occur in the id.
-As the intended use of _mqtt-meta_ is to manage metadata that belongs to MQTT topics I suggest to just use the topic that is described by the document as id.
+As the intended use of _mqttDB_ is to manage metadata that belongs to MQTT topics I suggest to just use the topic that is described by the document as id.

 ### Create/overwrite an object

-To create or overwrite an Object with the id `hue/light/livingroom` you have to publish on the topic `meta/set/hue/light/livingroom`.
+To create or overwrite an Object with the id `hue/light/livingroom` you have to publish on the topic `db/set/hue/light/livingroom`.
 The payload has to be a JSON object, e.g.
 `{"type": "light", "name": "hue light livingroom"}`.
-As soon as the document was created the document itself is published retained on the topic `meta/doc/hue/lights/livingroom`.
+As soon as the document was created the document itself is published retained on the topic `db/doc/hue/lights/livingroom`.

 ### Deletion of objects

-To delete the object from the previous example just publish on `meta/del/hue/lights/livingroom`.
-Payload is irrelevant.
+To delete the object from the previous example just publish an empty string payload on `db/set/hue/lights/livingroom`.

 ### Views

-You can create _views_ that publish an array of objects that match certain criteria by publishing a _map_ function, an optional _reduce_ function and an optional _filter_ to the `meta/query/<view-id>` topic.
+You can create _views_ that publish an array of objects that match certain criteria by publishing a _map_ function, an optional _reduce_ function and an optional _filter_ to the `db/query/<view-id>` topic.
 The map and reduce functions can be any valid Javascript code, if you want to add something to the view you just have to emit it.
 In the map function `this` refers to the document, the function is then applied to all documents to compose the view.
 After the _map_ function completed the optional _reduce_ function is called and can work on the result.